 Each of these strategies comes with its own challenges.
 Successfully identifying and managing real estate assets to potentially enhance their cash flow (higher yields) and creating appreciation requires both general and specific real estate experience, such as local market knowledge, property management capabilities, and asset management.
 Managing real estate from a distance can lead to challenges, complications, and/or missed opportunities that can make the difference between a successful investment and problematic one.

 Many investors like the idea of finding a passive property investment to complete the 1031 exchange so they can just pick up the check in the mailbox each month.
 Oftentimes these exchanged properties consist of a single building with a single tenant who has a lease that requires minimal involvement from the landlord and ‘Single-Tenant, Net Leased' (STNL) investments.
-A high quality, well located building with a strong credit tenant on a long-term lease can provide years of predictable and passive income to an investor.
+A high quality, well located building with a strong credit tenant on a long-term lease may provide years of predictable and passive income to an investor.

 Unfortunately, these types of properties can also be problematic for several reasons.
 Demand remains strong for these type of properties due to perceptions about ease of ownership and stability of the investment.
 This drives prices up (and yields down), and quality properties with reasonable yields may be hard to find.
 Furthermore, with a single tenant any interruption in the rent leaves a property generating no income and creates the potential for significant capital being needed to secure a new tenant for the building.